 23andMe: User Reviews

-How Does the Ancestry.com DNA Test Work?
+Ancestry.com Review: How Does The DNA Test Work?

 When working with the Ancestry.com DNA test, your first step is to go online and order the DNA test kit.
 Once this kit arrives in the mail, you will follow easy step-by-step directions that show you how to fill a test tube with saliva and then to prepare the test tube for shipping.
-It is important to fill the entire test tube will saliva, as directed, to ensure the examiners have enough DNA to conduct proper testing.
+It is important to fill the entire test tube with saliva, as directed, to ensure the examiners have enough DNA to conduct proper testing.
 You will then mail the sample to the Ancestry.com DNA testing center using the enclosed pre-paid, pre-addressed envelope.

 At the testing center, specialists will analyze your DNA using microarray type autosomal testing.
 This type of test will analyze more than 700,000 points within your genome to generate accurate DNA results.
 Analysts will then compare your DNA with millions of people from around the world and calculate your ethnic origins based on complex algorithms.

 Once this evaluation is complete, which can take up to eight weeks or more, you will receive an email with a link to your specific DNA results.
 These results will detail the breakdown of your probable ethnic mix, by percentages.
 For example, you may be 56% Easter European, 40% Ireland and 4% other.
 This test breaks these results into 26 ethnic area, including regions in America, Europe, Africa, West Asia, Asia and Pacific Islands.
 The results also will show possible genetic communities based on your specific DNA results.
 Ancestry.com offers more than 300 genetic community options to provide more details about your specific ethnic, cultural and geographic history.